Doctors Note Logo

 You know your body best.
 If something feels off, trust that instinct.

-And if you're unsure where your symptoms fall, consider using a free online symptom check for Common Cold (Upper Respiratory Tract Infection) to better understand what may be happening.
+And if you're wondering whether your symptoms are following a normal pattern or require attention, Ubie's free symptom checker for Common Cold (Upper Respiratory Tract Infection) can help you understand what may be happening and what steps to consider next.

 Most importantly, don't ignore anything that could be serious or life threatening — always speak to a doctor when in doubt.